-Holy Family University's Experiential Leaning Department will help you find the ideal placement.
+Holy Family University's Experiential Learning Department will help you find the ideal placement.
 Our students intern in many different fields: event planning, public relations, broadcasting, journalism, news production, sports, and marketing, among others.
 We will help find the best internship site for you, support you throughout your experience, and help you synthesize what you learned.
 Interning can be a wonderful educational experience, and will inevitably assist you in finding the right post-graduation career.

 Bill Leifholtz (Class of 2014)

 "As a Communications major, my classes helped me learn about craft and prepared me for life post-graduation.
 The individual attention I received was beneficial.
-The co-op program gave me a head start on my career.
+The Experiential Learning program gave me a head start on my career.
 Throughout my internship, I was given advice and direction to help me succeed.
 I interned as a writer/editor for The Sports Network and was immediately immersed into my field.
 The internship lasted just a semester, but I was hired as a part-time employee afterward, and eventually was brought on as a full-time employee as soon as I graduated.
-The co-op program and my classes as a Communications major gave me the rare opportunity to start my career immediately and for that I am grateful."
+The Experiential Learning program and my classes as a Communications major gave me the rare opportunity to start my career immediately and for that I am grateful."